jan0/isslfix/README.markdown

 <Warning>: iSSLFix: Certificate <1BDC0A9E-7FC6-4BA4-A9E5-41F206B82D81> in chain starting at <issl.recurity.com> has isCA=0 => possible MITM attempt, making validation fail
 ```

-Because securityd is restarted, existing processes and daemons will lose their "connexion" to it and most calls to the Security framework (Keychain, cert validation, etc) will fail.
-These issues should disappear after a device reboot.
+Because securityd is restarted, existing processes and daemons will lose their "connexion" to it and most calls to the Security framework (Keychain, cert validation, etc) will fail : iTunes wont be able to connect to the device, apps will be unable to access the keychain, etc. These issues should disappear after a device reboot.

-If for some reason securityd crashes, do not reboot and remove the package (dpkg -r isslfix).
+**If securityd crashed (check /Library/Logs/CrashReporter/), remove the package (dpkg -r isslfix) before rebooting.**

 References
 ==========